-The officer will then travel to the suspect's home or office in order to interrogate that person about their involvement in the crash.
-The officer's goal is getting a full confession.
+The officer will then travel to the suspect’s home or office to interrogate that person about their involvement in the crash.
+The officer’s goal is to get a full confession.
 After a confession, it is much easier for the officer to obtain an arrest warrant and for the prosecutor to get a conviction.

 If you made the mistake of leaving the scene of a motor vehicle accident then don’t compound the problem by trying to represent yourself.
 Instead, seek out the services of an experienced criminal defense attorney in Des Moines, Iowa, to represent you at every stage of the case.

 Attorney for Hit and Run Investigations in Des Moines, Iowa